 Combat procrastination: 25 minutes seems manageable, even for difficult tasks.

-It’s ideal for repetitive or creative work: writers, programmers, and designers often benefit.
+It is ideal for repetitive or creative work: writers, programmers, and designers often benefit.

-Tangible metrics: Counting completed pomodoros gives a sense of accomplishment.
+Tangible metrics: counting completed Pomodoros gives a sense of accomplishment.

 Disadvantages of the Pomodoro Technique

-Inflexible: Interruptions such as calls can break the rhythm.
+Not very flexible: interruptions such as calls can break the rhythm.

-The Time Blocking Technique
+Time Blocking Tehcnique

 How Time Blocking Works